 How my mind remembers those dark Satanic mills of the North Country.
-Those endless grids of two-up-two-down tenements in dirty cobbled streets in which languished the dispossessed who powered the factories of the rich industrialists.
-Is it any wonder that this same place gave birth to socialism and was but a stone's throw from where Karl Marx conceived his ideas for the Communist Manifesto?
+The endless grids of two-up-two-down tenements in the dirty cobbled streets in which languished the miserable dispossessed who powered the factories of the rich industrialists.
+Is it any wonder that it was this very same place which gave birth to socialism and was but a stone's throw from where Karl Marx conceived his original ideas for the Communist Manifesto?

 Social pressure forced the development of means to substitute what people had lost by being severed from nature with what were, in the circumstances, seen as better conditions.
 Part of bringing these so-called better conditions was to give these packed industrial populations the health and convenience of clean water, energy and communication through networked utility services, which were made possible by the technologies developed through industrialisation.

 These utility networks soon tangled their way along city streets and even stretched along certain rural routes.
 But sadly they could never cost-effectively reach the vast majority of the world's habitable land.
 Civilization was thus constrained to develop only within the close reach of the utility networks, leaving the greater part of our beautiful and resource-rich planet unusable for the benefit of benign human development.
 The endeavour of civil engineering and planning could therefore only be directed at improving the quality of life within the restricted areas in which existed the high industrial and commercial demand for dense population.